 Dr. Randall Longenecker (OH), Dr. David Schmitz (ID), and Dr. Ted Epperly (ID), leaders in the RTT-TA program, worked together to design the cooperative, establish a non-profit, recruit a founding Board, and launch the organization in November 2012.
 In 2022, Dr. Hana Hinkle assumed the role of Executive Director and Dr. Darin Bell became Associate Director.
-Dr. Longenecker became Senior Advisor and Consultant, and Dawn Mollica continues as Administrative Director.
+Dr. Longenecker became Senior Advisor and Consultant, and Dawn Mollica served as Administrative Director.

 Since 2010, conversations with multiple stakeholder groups have pointed to the need for collaboration among all interested parties in addressing a growing rural physician workforce crisis in family medicine, general surgery, and other generalist specialties in primary care.
 Evidence now demonstrates that physician education often substantially contributes to an infrastructure for education and training in other health professions.
 Establishing a non-profit entity such as The RTT Collaborative to refine, further expand, and carry on this critical work is essential to sustaining rural health professions education, a quality rural health professions workforce, and the health of rural communities.